-Danielle Thompson, MPP is a health policy and government relations professional based in Boston, MA.
+Danielle Thompson, MPP is a seasoned health policy analyst, program manager and government relations professional based in Boston, MA.
 Her mission is to improve health outcomes through the promotion of public policies that protect the rights of consumers, improve access to quality care, and emphasize wellness and prevention while also controlling costs.
-Danielle has over ten years of experience at the state and federal levels, working in a variety of non-profit, public sector and hospital-based settings.
+Danielle has over fifteen years of experience at the state and federal levels, working in a variety of non-profit, public sector and hospital-based settings.
 Danielle is knowledgeable about how the Affordable Care Act and Massachusetts payment and delivery system reform (Chapter 224) impact various stakeholders.
 Other areas of policy expertise include: cancer, mental health, women’s health, food and nutrition, wellness, complementary medicine and people with disabilities.
 Danielle’s research on wellness and cancer issues has been incorporated into recommendations to top state officials and used to inform policy decisions.

 Before graduate school, Danielle spent three years working on employee wellness policy at the Massachusetts Executive Office of Health and Human Services (EOHHS).
 Previously, Danielle was a researcher for a diversity study commissioned by Governor Deval Patrick and she worked in government relations in Washington, D.C.
 Danielle has completed seven high profile political internships including two in U.S. Senator Edward M. Kennedy’s HELP Committee Office.
 She has proven expertise in designing and implementing new programs including a wellness program for state employees and a financial assistance program for cancer patients.